docpad-archive/documentation/01-start/04-begin.html.md

 ### Using TemplateData for Abstractions

 Everything that is available to our templates is called [TemplateData](/docpad/template-data) - for instance `@document` is part of our template data.
-So to be able to abstract out something that our templates wil use, we will need to extend our template data.
+So to be able to abstract out something that our templates will use, we will need to extend our template data.
 We can do this by modifying our template data configuration property like so:

 ``` coffee
 docpadConfig = {